phklive/miden-research/src/novel_applications/payment/private_payment.md

 We already have existing decentralized privacy-preserving protocols as of the time of writing, being [Zcash](https://z.cash) and [Monero](https://getmonero.org), hence why would we need other systems?:

-1. Lack of stable assets
+1. Lack of stable assets:

     Zcash and Monero respectively and exclusively use the `ZEC` and `XMR` tokens, meaning that widely used stablecoins like `USDC`, `USDT`, and others can't be ported and used on such blockchains.
 The lack of stable assets pegged to an existing currency hinders the ability of users to pay and get paid for "real world" goods and services, hence preventing those systems from becoming widely adopted payment solutions and replacing current payments infrastructure.

-2. Expensive payments
+2. Expensive payments:

     The average transaction fee of these blockchains as of the time of writing is:

     - On Zcash: $0.023
     - On Monero: $0.061

     Although being only a few cents, these transaction fees are still too high by orders of magnitude to compete with classical payment systems or existing blockchain rollups, pushing the average user to transact on those systems.

-3. Lack of programmability
+3. Lack of programmability:

     Zcash and Monero are blockchains focused on payments; they do not provide a virtual machine enabling computation like Ethereum.
 This lack of programmability prevents the innovations that we have seen throughout the years with the development of smart contracts and other protocols making payments more efficient and powerful.

 4. Bad user experience

     Most payments for general purpose blockchains must be made through browser wallets or cold wallet interfaces, which do not provide a compelling user interface and experience compared to existing banking apps like Venmo, PayPal, or Revolut.
 It is nonetheless important to note that attempts have been made, e.g., [Zashi](https://z.cash/ecosystem/zashi-wallet/).

     I believe that Miden can solve these issues.
 Let me show you how.

 ## The How?